rook/rook/Documentation/kubernetes.md

 other adjustments are made as the cluster grows or shrinks.
 The operator will also watch for desired state changes requested by the api service and apply the changes.

-The Rook daemons (Mons, OSDs, MGR, RGW, and MDS) are compiled to a single binary `rookd`, and included in a minimal container.
+The Rook daemons (Mons, OSDs, MGR, RGW, and MDS) are compiled to a single binary `rook`, and included in a minimal container.
-The `rookd` container includes Ceph daemons and tools to manage and store all data -- there are no changes to the data path.
+The `rook` container includes Ceph daemons and tools to manage and store all data -- there are no changes to the data path.
 Rook does not attempt to maintain full fidelity with Ceph.
 Many of the Ceph concepts like placement groups and crush maps are hidden so you don't have to worry about them.
 Instead Rook creates a much simplified UX for admins that is in terms of physical resources, pools, volumes, filesystems, and buckets.